STV4020B – Statistical Analysis

 Formal prerequisite knowledge

-STV4020A – Forskningsmetode og statistikk or courses with eqiuvalent learning outcomes in OLS regression, logistic regression and a statistical package (such as SPSS or R).
+STV4020A – Forskningsmetode og statistikk or courses with equivalent learning outcomes in OLS regression, logistic regression and a statistical package (such as R).

 6 credits overlap with STV4025 – Quantitative political science (discontinued)